 - Orange and lime slices for garnish (optional)

-In a small bowl, mix all the Cuban Mojo marinade ingredients.
-Place the chicken in a large bowl and pour the marinade over the chicken.
+- In a small bowl, mix all the Cuban Mojo marinade ingredients.
+Pour the marinade all over the chicken.
 Cover with plastic wrap and marinate for 4 hours or overnight.

-Remove the chicken from the marinade and place in a large roasting pan.
+- Remove the chicken from the marinade and place in a large roasting pan.
+Discard the marinade.
 Tie the legs together with kitchen string and tuck the wing tips under the body of the chicken.

-Remove from the oven and tent with aluminum foil.
+- Remove from the oven and tent with aluminum foil.
 Let the chicken rest for 10 minutes before carving.
-Garnish with lemon and lime slices (optional)
+Garnish with lemon, lime and/or orange slices (optional).

 - Cooking times will vary depending on the size of the chicken.